alltheseas/nostrFAQs/FAQs-misconceptions.md

 `There is no reason except that no one wants to start implementing it because it’s “too complex”, and the amount of NIP bikeshedding.
 ` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

+`Nostr is designed to be the simplest protocol that works, so one key = one account.
+Subkeys and rotation would mean that every app needs a significant amount of code to tie multiple keys to a single identity.` -[Matt Lorentz](https://njump.me/npub16zsllwrkrwt5emz2805vhjewj6nsjrw0ge0latyrn2jv5gxf5k0q5l92l7)

 </details>